embengineering/kyfl/README.md

-This project is a migration of the other repository [here](https://github.com/embengineering/kyfl-rock).

-kyfl
+# kyfl
 ============

-Real-time dashboard using Firebase, React, Redux and Webpack.
-Supports Google oAuth for editing.
+Real-time dashboard using Firebase, React, Redux, Webpack, and supports Google oAuth for editing.

 ---